ismael-ramirez/myportfolio/README.md

 Screenshot to the deployed application-

-Link to the deployed application-
+ https://ismael-ramirez.github.io/myportfolio/ - Link to live site!